geo-ant/varpro/README.md

 The library also allows fitting multiple right hand sides, by constructing a problem via `SeparableProblem::mrhs`.
-When fitting multiple right hand sides, `varpro` will performa a _global fit_, in which the nonlinear parameters are optimized across all right hand sides, but linear coefficients of the fit are optimized for each right hand side individually.
+When fitting multiple right hand sides, `varpro` will performa a _global fit_, in which the nonlinear parameters are optimized across all right hand sides, while linear coefficients of the fit are optimized for each right hand side individually.

 This is another application where varpro really shines, since it can take advantage of the separable nature of the problem.
-It allows us to perform a global fit over thousands, or even tens of thousands of right hand sides in reasonable time (fractions of seconds to minutes), where conventional nonlinear solvers must perform much more work.
+It allows us to perform a global fit over thousands, even tens of thousands of right hand sides in reasonable time (fractions of seconds to minutes), where conventional nonlinear solvers must perform much more work.

 ### Maximum Performance and Advanced Use Cases